 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
+If the indicators stay on a flesh feature shall be signal.

-If the indicators stay on or flash faster, check for a burned out bulb.
+indicators stay on or flash faster, check for a burned out bulb.